peterdsharpe/DawnDesignTool/README.md

 Developed for MIT 16.82 Spring 2020.

+For more documentation, see [the memo in this repository](memo.pdf)

 ## Installation

 There are several easy ways to get started with Design_Opt_HALE!
 (Assuming you already have Python >=3.7 installed, preferably via the [Anaconda distribution](https://www.anaconda.com/distribution/#download-section) - if not, do this first.)